adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/meeting-minutes/Meeting-MInutes-4-8-202.md

 * Group Member `Mo`
   - Add Potions to Bazaar
   - UI Scaling
+  - Add your own comments to the presentation, including "What We Learned"
 * Group Member `Luke`
   - Finalize presentation
   - Offer help where needed